 Computing Discharge Using the Index Velocity Method" provides the primary source for guidance and policies on the installation and operation of index-velocity sites and the computation of streamflow records using the index velocity method.
 In addition, the Office of Surface Water (OSW) has issued policy memos that address methods or issues not covered in Levesque and Oberg (2012)

 - OSW Technical Memorandum 2015.05 Minimum requirements for documenting stage-area and index-velocity ratings for computation of streamflow records using the index velocity method.
+Several resources related to the implementation of this policy are available:

 - OSW Technical Memorandum 2014.08 Policy for the timely correction of time-series data displayed on the NWISWeb.
 This memo includes policy on storing 1-min index velocity data in NWIS.